ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ```
 ````

 We start with directed graphs.
-Each one of the directed graphs we met in the last chapter, "Whose turn is it to do dishes", or the "Ski trip brochure", or "Mythological romance", is a blueprint of situations happening over time.
+Each one of the directed graphs we met in the last chapter, "Whose turn is it to do dishes", or the "Ski trip brochure", or "Mythological romance", is a depiction of situations happening over time.

 For example, here are few situations based on the "Ski trip brochure":

 Situation 1: A person was at the lodge.
 They took the lift up the mountain and skied downhill to the village.

 Situation 2: A person was the village.
-The cross-country skiied in the village.
+The cross-country skied in the village.

-We can manifest these blueprints (directed graphs) into actual occurences by bringing these graphs to life!
+We can manifest these situations by bringing these graphs to life!
 This means that we can feed the graphs to a computer, and with some *additional information*, the computer can simulate events indicated by these graphs.
-These events can be simulated as occuring over a period of time (Kiki and Bouba talking for 60 minutes) or can be simulated as occuring over discrete time steps.
+These events can be simulated as occuring over a continuous period of time (Kiki and Bouba talking for 60 minutes), or can be simulated as occuring over discrete time steps.

 :::{admonition} Key point

-The *additional information* has two pieces -- for every vertex,
+The *additional information* has two pieces -- for every vertex:

-1. One or more <mark>states</mark>
+1. A set of one or more <mark>states</mark>
-2. <mark>Update rule</mark> for each state
+2. An <mark>update rule</mark> describing the dynamics in each state

 :::